 Australia is commonly thought to contain a large number of troublesome and dangerous pests.
 While this stereotype is based on some truth, the majority of insects, reptiles, and animals that require pest control here are fairly harmless.

-We have put together a short list of the most common Australian pests for your reference below.
+We have put together a short list of the most common Australian critters for your reference below.
 These pests are listed in no particular order and the information given is purely for general knowledge.
 If you have a problem with any of the creatures listed below or even any that aren’t please get in contact with us to find out how we can help.

 Spiders renowned for being ugly and intimidating not just in Australia but throughout the entire world.
 Many species are venomous however very few contain enough toxin to actually kill a fully grown human.
 Not a single human has died from a spider bite in Australia since 1979.
 This is largely due to the introduction of anti-venom.
 Despite this, spiders are still extremely common here and some can be a particular nuisance.

 Many species weave their webs in the corners of buildings, in the eaves, air vents, and even between wall cracks.
 Some even go as far as webbing in your garden, across footpaths and between trees, making your residential dwelling look messy and unkempt.
 Spiders generally prefer warm, dark small spaces such as the aforementioned spaces, and by building their webs there they taint the look of your home or commercial premises.

 There are a number of easy ways to prevent spiders from infesting your home, commercial building or office block.
 First is to fill in any small wall cracks.
 This will stop the spiders entering the premises via them, and also stop them taking up residence there.
 Vacuum regularly and deter other insects by using lighting and pest deterrents such as plants, sprays and lighting that is less attractive.
 If there are no other insects for them to feed on spiders are less likely to stay.